 Delete your mail account and add it again

-There could be some problems from server side; an email server may not accept the incoming and outgoing server information.
+There could be some problems from the server-side; an email server may not accept the incoming and outgoing server information.
 In this case, you should delete your email account from your iPhone and add it again.
 Allow the Mail app to auto-configure settings; this will refresh your email’s inbox.

 Step #1.
-Open Settings app on your iPhone → Scroll down and tap on Mail, Contacts, Calendars.
+Open Settings app on your iPhone → Scroll down and tap on Passwords & Accounts.

 Step #2.
 Tap on the email account you want to delete.